Bing Dwen Dwen and Shuey Rhon Rhon

 Bing Dwen Dwen (冰墩墩 (Bīng Dūn Dūn)) is the official mascot of the 2022 Winter Olympics, and Shuey Rhon Rhon (雪容融 (Xuě Róng Róng)) is the official mascot of the 2022 Winter Paralympics.
 The name of Bing Dwen Dwen possibly means ice hulu, as 墩 (Dūn) in its name is a homophone of 礅 (Dūn) in the word 糖礅 in Tianjin dialect, meaning tanghulu, the prototype of the mascot.
 Both events were held in Beijing, the capital of China.

 History

 The mascot design competition was launched on 8 August 2018.
 A total of 5,816 designs were submitted for further review and ten were shortlisted.
 The mascots were unveiled on 17 September 2019.
 Bing Dwen Dwen and Shuey Rhon Rhon were selected over eight other designs.

 During the Olympic games, medalists were given a stuffed version of Bing Dwen Dwen at a ceremony immediately after the conclusion of their event, while medals were awarded at a later ceremony combining winners from multiple events.

-China has used social media bots and fake accounts to promote the mascot with Chinese media pointing to this inauthentic activity as evidence of the mascot's popularity.
+Some critics of Chinese government say that China has used social media bots and fake accounts to promote the mascot with Chinese media pointing to this inauthentic activity as evidence of the mascot's popularity.